Brian Lacey (entertainment executive): 4Kids Entertainment

-Lacey's early involvement with 4Kids Entertainment began with a then-little-known children's program, Pokémon.
-Through Lacey's marketing and global distribution strategies, Pokémon was licensed to every major international broadcast market, becoming the leading kids entertainment brand in the world.
-This global media platform established by Lacey Entertainment enabled Pokémon to become popular in children's entertainment licensed property over the several decades, generating total revenues in tens of billions of dollars.
+Lacey's early involvement with 4Kids Entertainment began with Pokémon.
+Through his marketing and global distribution work, Pokémon was licensed to major international broadcast markets.
+The global media platform established by Lacey Entertainment contributed to Pokémon's long-term popularity as a licensed children's entertainment property.

-Lacey's marketing and distribution relationship with 4Kids Entertainment continued with the Japanese animated action adventure series Yu-Gi-Oh! and the re-launch of the classic kids action series, Teenage Mutant Ninja Turtles (TMNT).
+Lacey's marketing and distribution relationship with 4Kids Entertainment continued with Yu-Gi-Oh! and the re-launch of Teenage Mutant Ninja Turtles (TMNT).

-The TMNT global broadcast rollout was designed and executed by Lacey, and within six months from release of the pilot episode of the action series based upon the classic comic book characters, Lacey secured broadcast deals that included major broadcast and pay TV platforms around the world.
+The TMNT global broadcast rollout was designed and executed by Lacey.
+Within six months from release of the pilot episode of the action series, which was based upon the comic book characters, Lacey secured broadcast deals that included major broadcast and pay TV platforms around the world.

-Launched in 2001, Yu-gi-oh! soon emerged as the newest older kids entertainment brand around the world, supported by a global broadcast strategy executed by Lacey.
-Before broadcast in the US, Lacey engineered an arrangement with Nickelodeon worldwide (excluding the US) for the first-ever Japanese animated series to be broadcast on the popular children's network.
-The Yugioh! franchise (Yugioh!, Yugioh!
-GX, Yugioh!
-5Ds and Yugioh!
-Zexal and Arc V programs) is now in its 12th consecutive season of broadcast, with over 700 episodes of content.
+Launched in 2001, Yu-Gi-oh! soon emerged as the newest older kids entertainment brand around the world, supported by a global broadcast strategy executed by Lacey.
+Before it was broadcast in the United States, Lacey made an arrangement with Nickelodeon worldwide (excluding the United States) for the first-ever Japanese animated series to be broadcast on the popular children's network.

-From mid 2003 through mid 2012, Lacey served as Executive Vice President International for 4Kids Entertainment, managing worldwide TV and video placement of all program content, including Dinosaur King, Kirby, Cubix, One Piece and others, as well as assisting in structuring co-production arrangements, including the colorful Viva Pinata comedy series and the Chaotic action adventure series, executed with YTV and Teletoon Canada respectively, as Canadian co-venture productions.
+From mid-2003 through mid-2012, Lacey served as Executive Vice President International for 4Kids Entertainment, managing worldwide TV and video placement of all program content, including Dinosaur King, Kirby, Cubix, and One Piece, as well as assisting in structuring co-production arrangements, including the Viva Pinata comedy series and the Chaotic action adventure series, executed with YTV and Teletoon+ Canada respectively, as Canadian co-venture productions.

-During the early 2000s, Lacey served as executive producer and global distributor of the Japanese anime cult classic, Shin-chan.
-This slightly off-beat and somewhat controversial kids comedy series enjoyed broadcast success in over 50 countries.
-Lacey also introduced several European series to American audiences between 1996 and '97, and served as co-executive producer for the classic young children's series The Mr. Men Show.
+During the early 2000s, Lacey served as executive producer and global distributor of Shin-chan.
+The somewhat controversial kids comedy series had broadcast success in over 50 countries.
+Lacey also served as co-executive producer for the young children's series The Mr. Men Show.

-Over his career Lacey has packaged a number of series for production, including Where in the World is Carmen Sandiego?
-(Marina Productions and France Television), and most recently the fast-paced comedy series Rocket Monkeys with Breakthrough Entertainment of Canada.
+Over his career, Lacey has packaged a number of series for production, including Where in the World is Carmen Sandiego?
+(Marina Productions and France Television), and most recently the comedy series Rocket Monkeys, with Breakthrough Entertainment of Canada.